KeerthanaS-CODER/ConnectED/README.md

-# ConnectED - Gamefied Learning platform
+# ConnectED - Gamified Learning platform

 ConnectED Platform
 ConnectED is a next-generation collaborative platform designed to empower students and mentors through guided, project-based learning.
 It seamlessly blends innovation, communication, and tracking into one powerful tool, supporting the full journey from ideation to patent filing.